 How could God not be self-sufficient and still be God?
 My own tradition of Christian faith insists most adamantly upon the absolute sovereignty of God.
 That insistence is meant to protect us from all notions of obligating God in any way – by our virtue, our charity, our doctrinal correctness, our religious devotion, or our giving to a church.
-“Nothing in my hands I bring” (the evangelical hymn, “Just As I Am, without One Plea”).
+“Nothing in my hands I bring” (the old favorite hymn, “Rock of Ages, Cleft for Me”).
 We cannot obligate God!
 I concur and so, I believe, do the biblical witnesses from start to finish.

 But God can obligate God.
 That is, God can self-commit to human beings and to the whole of creation, and the biblical message insists that God has done so.

 How can I give you up, Ephraim?
 How can I hand you over, O Israel?
 How can I make you like Admah?
 How can I treat you like Zeboiim?
 [Legendary cities representing total annihilation for unalloyed evil] My heart recoils within me; my compassion grows warm and tender.
 (Hosea 11:8 NRSV)

 Is Ephraim [the northern kingdom of Israel] my dear son?
 Is he the child I delight in?
 As often as I speak against him, I still remember him.
 Therefore I am deeply moved for him; I will surely have mercy on him, says the LORD.
 (Jeremiah 31:20 NRSV)

 And when the LORD smelled the pleasing odor, the LORD said in his heart, “I will never again curse the ground because of humankind, for the inclination of the human heart is evil from youth; nor will I ever again destroy every living creature as I have done.
 As long as the earth endures, seedtime and harvest, cold and heat, summer and winter, day and night, shall not cease.”
 (Genesis 8:21-22 NRSV)